Pope Sergius IV: Pontificate

-The power held by Sergius IV was small and often overshadowed by the patrician, John Crescentius, the ruler of the city of Rome at the time.
-With the help of Crescentius, Sergius resisted the attempts of Emperor Otto III to establish control over Rome.
+The power held by Sergius IV was small and often overshadowed by the patrician, John II Crescentius, the ruler of the city of Rome at the time.
+With the help of Crescentius, Sergius resisted the attempts of Emperor Henry II to establish control over Rome.
 Sergius IV acted to relieve famine in the city, and he exempted several monasteries from episcopal rule.

 A papal bull calling for Muslims to be driven from the Holy Land after the Church of the Holy Sepulchre was destroyed in 1009 by the Fatimid caliph al-Hakim bi-Amr Allah has been attributed to Sergius IV, although its authenticity has long been a matter of debate.
 Carl Erdmann considered it genuine, but it was rejected at length by Aleksander Gieysztor, who suggested that it was actually invented around the time of the First Crusade in order to help justify that expedition to Jerusalem.
 Subsequently, Hans Martin Schaller has argued for the document's authenticity.